Hostages, Indecision, Guilt, Shame, Regret & the Courage to Adapt

 The people who hold us back may never know what a fulfilled life feels like because most people get stuck.
 We need to just accept that.
 They find themselves there one day and they didn’t plan for it either.
 They become human – just like you – and it is one of the cycles that therapists talk about.

 But… it almost never stops “there.”
 There is always more to the story, more that we don’t see.
 More reasons that might justify the reason “why” but – does it matter?

 People suddenly find themselves inside this cycle, and they are over remorseful, too apologetic, and always regret their past decisions, yet they continue to repeat the same mistakes over and over again.

-We are raised to assign meaning to inanimate realities, to be blind consumers who plod along a yearly marketing plan, and force-fed a false destiny of “acceptance,” in relation to leading our own lives.
+We are raised to assign meaning to inanimate realities, to be blind consumers who plod along with a yearly marketing plan and force-fed a false destiny of “acceptance” in relation to leading our own lives.